 Attorney General Dana Nessel

 However, EHRA is more than our youth academies.
 For example, we host EHRA Talks, which is a virtual series by youth and for youth eager to address the environmental and social justice issues in Dearborn, MI and beyond.

 We are also working to translate agency documents into plain language -- keeping the scientific quality yet helping to ensure readability so the general public can engage in environmental decision-making in their community.

-EHRA is community led.
-The EHRA Steering Committee includes representatives from several community, academic, health care, government, and faith-based organizations.
+EHRA is community-centered.
+The EHRA founders includes representatives from several community, academic, health care, government, and faith-based organizations.